bruno-delfino1995/kct/docs/kcp.md

 - `values`: injected values that are the result of merging your defaults with values provided during compilation
 - `files`: a function that receives a blob and will return a list with the contents of rendered files
-- `include`: (pending) a function that receives a package name and an object for values and will return the rendered subpackage
+- `include`: a function that receives a package name and an object for values and will return the rendered subpackage
 - `package`: information about your package that can help you scope your resources
 	- `name`: the package names as in the manifest file
 	- `fullName`: your package name prefixed by the release name - use this as your prefix in the templates
 - `release`: information about the release being manipulated
 	- `name`: the name provided when compiling

-##

 <a name="objects"></a>